 “Seeing a miracle will inspire you, but knowing you are the miracle will change you” –Deborah Brodie

 Addiction takes the addict to mental, emotional, physical, and spiritual lows that can be hard for the non-addicted to even come close to being able to understand.
-The word “addict” comes with a stigma of a man or woman pan handling for change and living under a bridge.
-In far too many cases, this is a heart wrenching truth.
+The word “addict” comes with the stigma of a man or woman panhandling for change and living under a bridge.
+In far too many cases, this is a heart-wrenching truth.
 How about the addict or alcoholic that is a highly educated professional?
 How about a man or woman with a lovely family, and a lovely home in a lovely suburban neighborhood?
 Addiction doesn’t seem to care who you are, where you are going, or where you came from.

 Ready for the silver lining?
 For every one in ten suffering, there is one in ten recovering.
 A survey reported that 23.5 million Americans report being in recovery from substance abuse (www.drugfree.org).
 With professional medical detox, rehab, and treatment facilities popping up left and right there doesn’t seem to be a reason for anyone to suffer, right?
-So much easier said then done.
+So much easier said than done.
 Asking for help is the first step in the right direction.
-It is said that a journey of a thousand miles begins with one step.
-For many this first step is with a safe and medical detox recovery.
-There are countless numbers of educated and trained professionals that have dedicated their lives and professions to helping provide a safe environment for proper detoxification from the long list of a substances being abused today.
+A journey of a thousand miles begins with one step.
+For many, this first step is with a safe and medical detox recovery.
+There are countless numbers of educated and trained professionals that have dedicated their lives and professions to helping provide a safe environment for proper detoxification from the long list of substances being abused today.

 The Next Chapter in The Detox Recovery Process